-I can't wait to try the other variations of banana bread that I've been thinking about.
-In the meantime enjoy this really good version and let me know what you think.
+I hope you try this recipe and let me know what you think.
 Leave a comment on this site or @bakesbybrownsugar on Instagram if you do try it.

-I call for a 9 x 5-inch loaf pan in the recipe, but the pan I normally use, the USA Bakeware Loaf Pan is 8.5 x 4.5-inches.
-I love these pans and use them for quick breads and yeast breads.
+I love the USA Bakeware loaf pan.
 My bakes always come out as expected and I don't worry about the food sticking to the pan.
 If you use a pan that is actually 9 x 5-inches the baking time may be less, so start to check for doneness at 40 minutes to avoid overbaking.

 Sour Cream Banana Bread

 - 1/2 cup whole wheat flour